 5. Swimming burns tons of calories.

 Usually when people hear that an exercise is “low impact,” they think it means the exercise isn’t as effective at burning calories or losing weight as others.
 That’s just not true.
 Yes, swimming is low impact and is easier on the joints than other exercises.
-Many people swim to get an aerobic activity without further irritating their arthritis, or to get a workout while healing from a leg injury.
+Many people swim to get an aerobic activity without further irritating their arthritis or to get a workout while healing from a leg injury.
 That doesn’t mean that swimming is easy, though, or that it’s not effective.

 Swimming for an hour burns at least 500 calories and even more if your swim is intense.
 It’s an awesome choice if you do need something low impact for physical reasons.
 But it’s an equally awesome choice if you are mixing up your daily workouts and need something that burns many calories but gives your body a break.

 Regardless of your reasons for choosing swimming, it’s a great choice for cardio.
-A good, long swim burns calories and fat, and is easier on the joints and muscles.
-You can probably last longer in the pool than you could pounding the pavement.
+A good, long swim burns calories and fat and is easier on the joints and muscles.
+You can probably last longer in the pool than you could be pounding the pavement.
 Additionally, if you have a difficult time running, you can substitute swimming as a weight loss exercise.

 “The water doesn’t know your age.” – Dara Torres (Olympic swimmer)

 Clearly, swimming is one of the best workouts you can get.
-Swimming makes working out accessible for people who can’t or aren’t interested in running, biking, or other forms of cardio.
+Swimming makes working out accessible for people who can’t or isn’t interested in running, biking, or other forms of cardio.
 To be clear, though, you will feel the burn.
 If you swim for exercise and not just fun, you’ll get your heart rate going and get the same benefits as cardio and resistance training.
 You just won’t get all sweaty while you’re doing it!
 And you’ll probably be able to swim for a longer period of time than you could run.

 For a great body all year round, swim regularly.
 Find a gym with a pool so that you can incorporate swimming into your workout routines regularly.